IssueToImpact/issuetoimpact/README.md

 * Scraping and twitter api: `python3 main.py 10 True False` will test both the scraper and twitter api search (limited to 10 requests) and print output to the screen
 * File and database making functionality - `python3 main.py None False True` will load the data from pre-existing json files, process and generate the sql database

+### Front end (to test):
+* Navigate to itoiUI directory
+* Enter command 'python3 runserver manage.py' (depending on your setup, you may need to run 'python runserver manage.py')
+* If you get an error that a particular table does not exist, check that the 'IssuetoImpact.db' is at the same level of the directory as manage.py